Automatic Severity Classification of Dysarthric speech by using Self-supervised Model with Multi-task Learning

 \subsection{Analysis on the regularization effect}

-\Cref{fig:regularization} presents the effect of MTL over STL (left) and the efficacy of postponing the $\mathcal{L}_\texttt{CE}$ optimization for $e$ epochs (both).
-First, with joint optimization of CTC loss $\mathcal{L}_\texttt{CTC}$ and CE loss $\mathcal{L}_\texttt{CE}$, $\mathcal{L}_\texttt{CE}$ overfits much slower than in STL, implying MTL's regularization effect.
-Second, we observe more stable optimization and better performances on both classification and ASR tasks by setting $e$ to nonzero.
-This validates the effectiveness of aligning the convergence speed of the two losses.
-We suspect that premature training of $\mathcal{L}_\texttt{CE}$ leads to choosing the model that is under-trained with the ASR task, which fails to inject enough text knowledge, resulting in worse classification performance.
+\Cref{fig:regularization} presents the effect of MTL over STL and the efficacy of postponing the $\mathcal{L}_\texttt{CE}$ optimization with the hyperparameter $e$.
+With joint optimization of CTC loss $\mathcal{L}_\texttt{CTC}$ and CE loss $\mathcal{L}_\texttt{CE}$, $\mathcal{L}_\texttt{CE}$ overfits much slower than STL, which implies MTL's regularization effect.
+Moreover, stable optimization and better performances are found on both classification and ASR tasks with $e$ set to nonzero.

+\Cref{tab:ablation} further shows the effect the hyperparameters $\alpha$ and $e$.
+Bigger the $\alpha$ and later the $e$, the phone error rate (PER) consistently drops, since the emphasis on the $\mathcal{L}_\texttt{CTC}$ increases.
+With the best accuracy found in the mid-point of the hyperparameter grid, this validates the effectiveness of aligning the convergence speed of the two losses.
+We suspect that premature training of $\mathcal{L}_\texttt{CE}$ leads to the model being under-trained with the ASR task, which fails to inject enough information, resulting in worse classification performance.